kjhenner/takehome-assignment/nlp/README.md

 2. What are the tradeoffs between training a model on transcripts as a corpus versus written articles?
 3. What is something you'd like to try if you had another 8 hours?
 3 days?
 1 week?
 4. What are the tradeoffs between using LDA for topic modeling vs other methods?
+5. Machine transcriptions have more mistakes than human transcriptions.
+If we only had access to a large amount of machine transcriptions, what are some strategies we could try to still have decent topic modeling?